 Baking with Truvia (stevia)

 Truvia is a brand of stevia that can be found in most grocery stories.
 The brand truvia does have a mixture of stevia and erythritol (also found in swerve).
-Here is a great stevia article if you would like to learn more!
+Here is a great stevia article if you want to learn more.

 Crunchiness: 2nd crunchiest cookie